41Baloo/crewInator/README.md

 ### **Notes**

 This method is timing-sensitive, so it may not always work.
-However, using CrewInator should increase the chances of success.
+However, using CrewInator should increase the chances of success drastically in comparison to some other poor attempts at doing this.
 If the promotion fails, check for the following:

 - You don’t have leader permissions.
-- There’s a typo in your crew ID.
+- There’s a typo in your crew name.
 - The Rockstar IDs you provided aren’t in the crew.
 - Your Bearer Token expired (refresh Social Club and get a new one).
-- Your internet is slow/laggy
+- Your internet is slow/laggy.
+Consider using https://crew.dudx.info/ instead, as this will use a server instead

 ---